 Carnap’s normative theories of science embrace `reality' through a dualist separation between empirical laws of observation and theoretical laws of logical deduction.
 Treating `empirics' as `realism' has caused a plethora of academic disciplines to become increasingly obsessed with statistics.
 New methods of data acquisition have led to massive breakthroughs in our understanding of many things.
 It has also generated an endless variety of farcical intellectual bubbles, with statistically significant and mathematically-proven meaninglessness abound.
 Many disciplines have become completely crowded out by whatever collections of data are collected at the most microscopic level (quarks, neurons, chains of protein, commodities), with little to no interest given to the larger social dynamics of their craft.

 A scientist who aims to be humanist needs to acquire and share tools, not facilitate subservience to machines.
 A humanist science must collect and efficiently communicate observations of robust patterns of nature, patterns that would be difficult to see otherwise.
 It is our job to educate: to help ourselves collectively see the world.
 Such scholars may be motivated by this goal to live in harmony with nature's beauty, for profundity, for pragmatic decisions (using technology), among countless other reasons.
-Yet `empirics’ must begin not only with frequentist statistics, but with reasonable and civil agreement on the fundamental questions,
+Yet `empirics’ must not begin only with frequentist statistics, but with reasonable and civil agreement on the fundamental questions,

 “What things do you see?
 Do you see the things that I see?”

 By my standards, the inability of a scientist to communicate their discoveries is an essential failure.
 If we observe a pattern of nature, but insist that this pattern can only be seen by elites, then we are conflicted educators.
 We've created a class division.
 If we instead insist that observable patterns are only meaningful when shared, then science can be practiced in solidarity.
+Empirical science should illuminate the human experience, not alienate and reject it.

 On Research, Teaching, and Scholarship